Le interfacce Go non sono ereditarietà

 9Fruit: apple, Label: EMPTY LABEL, Brix: 14.5

-Qui il comportamento di Go diventa semplicemente chiaro.
+Qui, il comportamento di Go diventa semplicemente chiaro.

 1watermelon := apple

-Questo codice non converte affatto Apple
+Questo codice non converte affatto una Apple in una classe Watermelon.

-è solo un puntatore a apple
+Piuttosto, watermelon è solo un puntatore ad apple.

-Qual è, allora, il codice esemplare?
+Qual è, allora, un codice esemplare?

-Un esempio appropriato in Go
+Esempio appropriato in Go

 1package main